davehasagithub/slidewsl/NOTES.md

 - How can I use Angular SSR locally?

   Both the older ssr-dev-server builder (`serve-ssr`) and the newer unified dev server will work great as-is.
+  (The former currently works better because of [26323](https://github.com/angular/angular-cli/issues/26323)).
   Be sure to adjust your angular.json and the dev-server.conf command as needed.

   The tricky part is when testing our app in a way that more closely resembles production.